Find Trade Colleges

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-There were about 39,100 jobs for Logging Equipment Operator in 2016 (in the United States).
+In the United States, there were 39,100 jobs for Logging Equipment Operator in 2016.
 There is little to no growth in job opportunities for Logging Equipment Operator.
-The BLS estimates 4,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Logging Equipment Operator are Oregon, Tennessee, and Kentucky.
 Watch out if you plan on working in Alaska, Georgia, or Vermont.
 These states have the worst job growth for this type of profession.